Owoade/learnly-finance/README.md

 - **Transaction Management:** Database transactions were utilized in creating account transaction records to ensure atomicity and consistency.

 - **Data Validation and Error Handling:** A Pipe Decorator alongside Joi, a data validation library, was employed to ensure data integrity.
-Built-in exception classes handled errors in a client-friendly manner.
+Built-in exception classes handled errors in a client-friendly manner
+.
+- **Pagination:** Implemented pagination on all list endpoints to improve database performance and reduce latency.

 - **Logging and Monitoring:** Logging was managed using morgan, a logger, while Sentry was utilized for monitoring purposes.